chromium/chromium/content/test/data/accessibility/readme.md

 Each test is parameterized to run multiple times.
 Most platforms dump in the "blink" format (the internal data), and again in a "native" (platform-specific) format.
-The Windows platform has a second native format, "uia", so it runs a third time.
+The Windows platform has two native formats, "uia" and "ia2", so the test is run three times.
 The test name indicates which test pass was run, e.g., `DumpAccessibilityTreeTest.TestName/blink`.
-(Note: for easier identification, the Windows, Mac, Linux, and Android platforms rename the "native" pass to "win", "mac", "linux" and "android", respectively.)
+(Note: for easier identification, the Windows, Mac, Linux, and Android platforms rename the "native" pass to "ia2", "mac", "linux" and "android", respectively.)

 The test output is a compact text representation of the accessible node(s) for that format, and it should be familiar if you're familiar with the